nwithan8/tauticord/documentation/upgrade_guides/v4_to_v5_migration.md

 ## :warning: Migrating on Unraid

+> :pencil2: **This process is only needed for Unraid users who are using the `Variables` to configure Tauticord.
+If you are already using a config file, you can upgrade as normal.**

 Starting with v5.0.0, the Unraid Community Application template for Tauticord no longer provides environmental variable (Variable) configuration options.
 As a result, you will not be able to provide environmental variables to configure Tauticord from the Unraid web UI.